ddhogan/pharmacy_finder/README.md

 ## Usage

 Simply run `bin/pharmacy_finder` in your terminal, and follow the prompts.
+Depending on your $PATH, you may need to run `ruby bin/pharmacy_finder`.

 ## Development